 The rise of so-called ‘entry-level’ full frame DSLRs has brought the full frame sensor size to a whole new audience.
 But what can a full frame sensor offer your photography that your crop sensor can’t?

 In this post we’ll explore some of the myths and pros and cons of full frame sensors and explain how it can affect the different types of pictures you may take.
 We’ll also look at ways to fine-tune your shooting technique you really use your full frame sensor to its full potential.

-We’ve used the full frame Nikon D600 and Nikon APS-C sensor cameras for our examples in this article for the sake of clarity.
+We’ve used one of the first ‘entry-level’ full frame cameras, the Nikon D600, and Nikon APS-C sensor cameras for our examples in this article for the sake of clarity.
 Mixing up each camera manufacturer’s unique nomenclature can get confusing and distract from the overall discussion on full frame sensors.
 But the same principles discussed below will apply whether you shoot with a full frame Canon DSLR, Sony, Leica or any other full frame camera.